 5. The Handlebar Moustache

-A tricky case to call: on its own merits, a fine moustache style that demonstrates real commitment to growth, grooming and upkeep.
+A tricky case to call: on its own merits, a fine moustache style that demonstrates a real commitment to growth, grooming and upkeep.
 But it has unquestionably suffered from association with retro-bores who have tainted it with the whiff of ‘Keep Calm And Carry On’ posters, ear-bleeding, irony-laden electro-swing music and Blitz-revival club nights.

 6. The Walrus Moustache